caddison/AeroCompanion/README.md

 ### Autonomous Flight Control
 - Utilizes the **Pixhawk 6X** flight controller for precise and reliable flight control.
-- Implements AI models developed in Python to handle autonomous navigation and decision-making.
+- Implements AI models to handle autonomous navigation and decision-making.

 ### Real-Time Video Streaming
-- Streams live video feed from the drone's 12MP camera to a web application or **Vuzix Blade** smart glasses for FPV (First Person View) experience.
+- Streams live video feed from the drone's camera to a web application or **Vuzix Blade** smart glasses for FPV (First Person View) experience.
 - Provides video transmission over a **Sixfab 4G/LTE cellular modem** for extended range operations.

 ### Computer Vision and Obstacle Avoidance